 Finally, this brings me to that interesting response from the manager of the Vitamin Store.
-After I gave my opinion on all the free samples I had been given, I naturally commented about these unhealthy ingredients found in power products, like CARNIVOR Liquid Protein Shots Power Punch.
-The response, and reason for the response was not at all what I expected.
+After I gave my opinion on the free samples I was given, I naturally commented about these unhealthy ingredients found in power products, like CARNIVOR Liquid Protein Shots Power Punch.
+The response (and reason for the response was not at all what I expected),

 The manager nonchalantly said, “Healthy isn’t the same for everyone.”
 To which I responded, “True, but when you are buying a product in a health/vitamin store, you shouldn’t have to encounter such potentially dangerous ingredients.”
 I continued, “Too many people are not aware of these ingredients and are solely relying on the source – such as this store – to sell them quality products”.

 To which she replied, “Well people don’t seem to be concerned about the ingredients, so….”
-As she turned to walk away while her voice tapered off, the conversation was over.
+As she turned to walk away while her voice tapered off… I guess the conversation was over.